Can I pick up a cat by the scruff of the neck?

 The scruff is the loose skin at the back of the cat’s neck and it may seem logical to carry a cat this way, after all, this is how mother cats carry her kittens around.
 When a mother picks up her kitten by the scruff, he instinctively tucks up his legs and stays still.
 But bear in mind that young kittens are considerably lighter than adult cats and the mother has no other way to grasp her kitten, having opposable thumbs means we do.

 Carrying a cat by the scruff, with no support places a lot of stress on the neck and spine, causing serious injury, as well as being quite painful to your cat.
-Also, the mother cat doesn’t have the benefit of two hands which are perfectly capable of picking up a cat safely and comfortably, we do.
+Also, the mother cat doesn’t have the benefit of two hands that are perfectly capable of picking up a cat safely and comfortably, we do.

 How should you pick up a cat?